lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 (Default: `false`) Replace all embedded emotes, badges, and cheermotes in the file.
 All embedded data will be overwritten!

 **b / --beginning**
 (Default: `-1`) New time in seconds for chat beginning.
-Comments may be added but not removed. -1 = No crop.
+Comments may be added but not removed. -1 = No trim.

 **-e / --ending**
-(Default: `-1`) New time in seconds for chat beginning.
-Comments may be added but not removed. -1 = No crop.
+(Default: `-1`) New time in seconds for chat ending.
+Comments may be added but not removed. -1 = No trim.

 **--bttv**
 (Default: `true`) Enable embedding BTTV emotes.